binocarlos/bitbuddy/electricity.md

 As more and more positive water ions float up into the sky - the voltage between that cloud and the earth increases.

-Like sharing out sweets unfairly - you have to compare 2 points to measure 'voltage'.
+Like sharing out sweets unfairly - you have to compare 2 points to measure voltage.

 Saying 'they have 100 sweets' is not unfair until you say aswell 'and I only have 2' - voltage is the measurement of unfairness between 2 points.

 ## electricity

-Voltage measures how desperate the electrons are to balance up again.

-Electricity is what happens when the electrons find a way to do this.
+Electricity is what happens when the electrons find a way to balance themselves amoungst protons again.

-In our example - there are so many positive water ions in the sky that the voltage between there and the earth (with all its negativly charged electrons) has grown to a few million volts.
+In the sky, there are so many positive water ions that are missing an electron that the voltage between there and the earth, which has lots of electrons, has grown to a few million volts.

 To compare how powerful that is - a single AA battery is 1.5 volts so its about a million AA batteries.